TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/008 Configuring tables.md

 We can also put attributes in our domain classes to define the above mentioned configuration.

-##### Primary Key
+#### Primary Key
 We have the property `Todo::Id`, it already acts as a "primary key", it is a unique identifier for a Todo.

 If the property is called "Id", EFC will usually infer that this is the primary key.

-If the property is called "<class-name>Id", i.e. "TodoId", or "UserId", EFC will usually infer that this is the primary key.
+If the property is called `<class-name>Id`, i.e. "TodoId", or "UserId", EFC will usually infer that this is the primary key.

 In both cases, I believe the property must be of type `int` (not entirely sure, though).